johndoe31415/x509sak/README.md

 [//]: # (End of cmd-signcsr -- auto-generated, do not edit!)

 ## revokecrt
+With revokecrt it's possible to easily revoke a certificate that you've previous generated.
+Simply specify the CA and the certificate that you want to revoke and you're set.

 [//]: # (Begin of cmd-revokecrt -- auto-generated, do not edit!)
 ```
 Error: the following arguments are required: capath, crt_filename